 NAET Allergy Removal Technique for Red Meat Allergy

-NAET is uninvasive, relatively inexpensive and easily administered.
+NAET is noninvasive, relatively inexpensive, and easily administered.
 Therefore, it might be worthwhile to try NAET for Red Meat Allergy.
 It’s important to note that, as of yet, there are no clinical trials or studies specifically using NAET for Red Meat Allergy.

 It’s interesting to note the following case: Succesful treatment of food allergy with Nambudripad’s Allergy Elimination Techniques (NAET) in a 3-year old: A case report.
 Caroline B Terwee.
 Cases J. 2008; 1: 166.
-Published online Sep 19, 2008. doi: 10.1186/1757-1626-1-166.
-A 3-year-old girl was intolerant to milk, sugar, egg white, pork meat, and other foods, causing eczema and dyspnoe.
-She was treated with Nambudripad’s Allergy Elimnation Technique (NAET), a combination of kinesiology and acupressure.
+Published online Sep 19, 2008.
+DOI: 10.1186/1757-1626-1-166.
+A 3-year-old girl was intolerant to milk, sugar, egg white, pork meat, and other foods, causing eczema and dyspnoea.
+She was treated with Nambudripad’s Allergy Elimination Technique (NAET), a combination of kinesiology and acupressure.
 After 7 treatment sessions (within 4 weeks) she was free of symptoms.
 After three years, she can still eat everything without symptoms.
-This case report highlights the possible benefit of NAET for children with food allergy.
-Randomized clinical trials should be encouraged to study the effectiveness of NAET in treating food allergy.
+This case report highlights the possible benefit of NAET for children with food allergies.
+Randomized clinical trials should be encouraged to study the effectiveness of NAET in treating food allergies.

 Safe Ways to Avoid Tick Bites & Red Meat Allergy

-- Wear light-colored pants tucked into boots and long-sleeved shirts (makes it easier to see tiny ticks) and a hat.
+- Wear light-colored pants tucked into boots and long-sleeved shirts and a hat which makes it easier to see tiny ticks.